-- Two vaccines, Gardasil and Cervarix, protect against HPV 16 and 18, two types that cause the majority of cervical cancers. - The Gardasil vaccine also protects against HPV 6 and 11, the types that cause most genital warts.
-This vaccine is for - The HPV vaccine involves three doses.
-You need all three to be fully vaccinated. - Doctors recommend that all adolescents get vaccinated against HPV, at age 11 or 12.
+- Three FDA-approved vaccines prevent the HPV strains most commonly associated with cervical and other cancers.
+These include Cervarix, Gardasil and Gardasil 9. - Each HPV vaccine involves three doses.
+Whichever vaccine your doctore recommends, you need all three doses to be fully vaccinated. - Doctors advise that all adolescents (guys, too) get vaccinated against HPV at age 11 or 12.